Sabrosito: Opening

 In a flashback to 1999, Hector Salamanca introduces Ximenez Lecerda (Note: The truck driver Mike Ehrmantraut later robs as seen in "Nailed" and Hector has killed as seen in "Klick".) to Don Eladio.
 Hector says he has purchased an Albuquerque ice cream store that will facilitate drug sales because Ximenez can bring cocaine over the border when he delivers store supplies.
 Hector has named the store for Eladio: "El Griego Guiñador".
 (Note: "The Winking Greek"; Eladio is a Spanish name which means "The Greek".)
 He also presents the gift of a bobblehead mascot for the store which is named "Sabrosito", as well as a cash tribute.
-Juan Bolsa arrives with Gus Fring's gifts — a Los Pollos Hermanos T-shirt and larger cash tribute.
+Juan Bolsa arrives with Gus Fring's gifts — a Los Pollos Hermanos T-shirt and a larger cash tribute.
 Eladio teases Hector and Hector is humiliated, but Juan reminds him to show respect to their boss.

 Main story

-Mike Ehrmantraut surveils Hector's ice cream store and observes police arrive.
-He later visits Stacey Ehrmantraut and Kaylee Ehrmantraut at their new house.
+Mike Ehrmantraut surveils Hector's ice cream store and observes police arriving.
+He later visits Stacey and Kaylee at their new house.
 Hector, Nacho Varga, and Arturo visit Los Pollos Hermanos and intimidate the staff while waiting for Gus.
-When Gus arrives, Hector demands that Gus begin transporting Hector's drugs in Gus's trucks, unaware Gus desires this outcome.
+When Gus arrives, Hector demands that Gus begin transporting Hector's drugs in Gus' trucks, unaware Gus desires this outcome.

 The next day, Gus apologizes to his staff and tells them the men who intimidated them previously extorted money from him in Mexico, but that he refused their new demands.
 He announces he will pay the staff overtime, in addition to trauma counseling if anyone requests it.
-Gus's apology and claim to be acting honorably win his staff over.
+Gus' apology and claim to be acting honorably win his staff over.

-Kim Wexler cancels the appointment Chuck McGill made to have his home's door repaired (Note: As seen in "Witness".) and Jimmy McGill hires Mike to keep it.
-Mike clandestinely photographs the interior of Chuck's house and documents his bizarre living conditions.
-Mike also copies some information from Chuck's desktop.
-When he hands over the photos the next day, he gives Jimmy the note he made.
+Kim Wexler cancels the appointment Chuck McGill made to have his home's door repaired (Note: As seen in "Witness".) and Jimmy McGill hires Mike to do it.
+Mike clandestinely photographs the interior of Chuck's house to document his bizarre living conditions and copies some information from Chuck's desktop.
+When he hands over the photos, he gives Jimmy the note he made.

 Gus visits Mike to ask why he did not accept the money that Victor tried to give him for disrupting Hector's trucks.
 Mike explains that he attacked them for himself, not Gus, so he does not expect payment.
 (Note: As seen in "Sunk Costs".)
 Gus says he is interested in hiring Mike, and Mike says he might be amenable.

 Jimmy, Kim, Howard Hamlin, Chuck, and ADA Hay meet to finalize Jimmy's confession.
 Afterward, Kim tells Chuck she suspects he has another copy of the tape.
 Chuck confirms that he plans to submit the original at Jimmy's bar association hearing.
-Kim informs Jimmy and reveals that having Chuck admit the existence of the second tape is part of her plan to defend Jimmy.
+Kim informs Jimmy and reveals that having Chuck admit the existence of the second tape is part of her plan to defend him.